jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 I have one RPi2 running as my office [music system][rpi-pandora].

-I have another system with a [Pi Foundation's 7" Touchscreen Display][pi-display] and an [RPi Camera V2][rpi-cam-v2] that displays video on the touchscreen while simultaneously streaming it using *netcat* to another Linux machine running *mplayer*.

-On the RPi

-    root@rpi3:~# raspivid -t 0 -w 1920 -h 1080 -hf -rot 90 -ih -fps 30 -o - | nc -l -p 2222

-On the workstation

-    $ mplayer -fps 200 -demuxer h264es ffmpeg://tcp://192.168.10.101:2222

-Where `192.168.10.101` is the RPi address.
-The latency is really good even at this resolution.

 I also frequently use RPis as my Linux test platform for Qt applications.
 I do most Qt development on a workstation, usually Windows, but eventually most applications have to run on Linux and MacOS as well.
 The RPi3s work great both for compiling and running Qt5 applications.

 ### Downloads